-The cost of shares is fixed at time of grant and expensed over a three-year period using an annual probability assessment of the hurdles being met at the end of the vesting The Long-term incentive rights expense includes the current year expense impact of the Executive LTI ("ELTI") granted in FY21 and FY22, based on the grant price of \$13.54 period.
-The FY20 tranche will vest at an individual level in September 2023,
+The cost of shares is fixed at time of grant and expensed over a three-year period using an annual probability assessment of the hurdles being met at the end of the vesting The Long-term incentive ('ESP') expense for 2023 includes the relevant 2023 expense impact of each of the FY20, FY21 and FY22 grants under the Employee Share Plan. period.
+The FY20 tranche will vest at an individual level in September 2023. wj

 The CEO was awarded 72% (2022: 75%) of his maximum incentive by the Board.
 The maximum incentive is 2 times his target STI at 30 June 2023.
-50% of this award is paid and \$4.54 respectively.
-The life-to-date expense relating to the FY21 grant was written back as the probability of achieving the performance hurdles was assessed as nil. in cash and the remaining 50% is paid in deferred shares over each of the next 3 years, with first vest in September 2024
+50% of this award is paid The Long-term incentive rights expense includes the current year expense impact of the Executive LTI ("ELTI") granted in FY21 and FY22, based on the grant price of \$13.54 and \$4.54 respectively.
+The life-to-date expense relating to the FY21 grant was written back as the probability of achieving the performance hurdles was assessed as nil.

+in cash and the remaining 50% is paid in deferred shares over each of the next 3 years, with first vest in September 2024